-The table area is the main part of the overall construction of a table saw, so it will need to be totally flat, made of strong material, and strong.
+The table area is the main part of the overall construction of a table saw, so it will need to be flat and made of strong material.

-The most common types of materials used to build the table are cast iron and aluminum, although, in some exceptions, they can be made of lighter materials such as plastic.
+The most common types of materials used to build the table are cast iron and aluminum, although, with some exceptions, they can be made of lighter materials such as plastic.

-The table’s purpose is to provide you with a safe and flat surface to precisely cut materials, all the while lowering the number of vibrations due to its mass area.
+The table’s purpose is to provide you with a safe and flat surface to cut materials precisely, all the while lowering the number of vibrations due to its mass area.

-Another key feature of table saws are trunnions.
-They are very important to the overall running of a table saw because trunnions help to effectively support the motor area.
+Another key feature of table saws is trunnions.
+They are very important to the overall running of a table saw because trunnions help effectively support the motor area.

-As trunnions take the weight of the unit, they’ll need to consist of a strong and sturdy construction, so that it does not buckle or break.
+As trunnions take the unit’s weight, they’ll need to consist of a strong and sturdy construction so that it does not buckle or break.